Why are helmets so important?

 Are all helmets the same?

 No. There are different helmets for different activities.
 Each type of helmet is made to protect your head from the impacts common to a particular activity or sport.
 Be sure to wear a helmet that is appropriate for the particular activity you’re involved in.
-(See the table in this pamphlet for guidance).
 Other helmets may not protect your head as effectively.

 How can I tell which helmet is the right one to use?